nextalksv2/Forsaken-Tools/README.md

 ## Adding and editing events

 ## Adding events
-To add a event you must first know what type of event you want to add, currently there are 3 events that can be added `OnKillerTouched, OnSurvivorTouched, OnActorTouched`.
+To add a event you must first know what type of event you want to add, currently there are 3 events that can be added `OnKillerTouched, OnSurvivorTouched, OnActorTouched` (This does not mean that there can only be 3 events in one map, you can add more events by naming them differently or not, it really doesn't matter).
 Here is a simple explanation of how every event works and how to use it.

 And just before we start. `ToTouchInstance` is a `ObjectValue` inside the event that is used for some events and its only purpose is to tell the `EventsHandler` script which event should be triggered.
 A `ToTouchInstance` should look like this.
 ![alt text](https://github.com/nextalksv2/Forsaken-Tools/blob/main/MiscAssets/ToTouchInstance.png?raw=true)